How do you take care of an orchid?

 7. Repot occasionally

-Once a year or 18months, fluff the cushions and give your orchid a little room to move around.
+Once a year or every 18 months, give your orchid a little room to move around.
 Choose a pot that’s a little bigger and a fresh batch of orchid potting mix from your local nursery.
 Be gentle with the roots as you move the plant across and leave a little room at the top of the pot for watering.

 You might also like: